AGCB/poker/README.md

 Poker App in JS from Scratch

-## Getting Started

-This app runs completely in console.logLand for now

 ### Prerequisites

-Git and a browswer only.
+Git and a browser only.
 you can clone down the html page and run it in any webBrowser.
 Open devTools to interact.
+The only function you need to run in devTools is dealCards();
+It takes no arguments and lays out the 14 cards of a 3person Hold'em poker Game

 ## Authors